EDUCBA Logo

 Introduction to MySQL Aggregate Function

-Mostly in data query language, we use these aggregated functions with SELECT statements.
-An aggregate function performs a calculation on multiple values and returns a single value like the sum of all values, maximum and minimum among certain groups of values.
+Mainly in the data query language, we use these aggregated functions with SELECT statements.
+An aggregate function performs a calculation on multiple values and returns a single value like the sum of all values, maximum, and minimum among certain groups of values.

-Example: If we have to calculate the total sales of a product in a month, then we have to use the ‘SUM’ function for adding up all the sales values.
-In the same manner, as using ‘MAX’ and ‘MIN’ functions, we can get the highest and lowest sale of that particular month.
-Aggregate functions ignore NULL values except ‘COUNT’ function.
-Count function returns the total number of observations.
-HAVING clause is used along with GROUP BY, for filtering query using aggregate values.
+Example: If we have to calculate the total sales of a product in a month, then we have to use the ‘SUM’ function to add up all the sales values.
+Similarly, using the ‘MAX’ and ‘MIN’ functions, we can get the highest and lowest sale of that particular month.
+Aggregate functions ignore NULL values except for the ‘COUNT’ function.
+The count function returns the total number of observations.
+The HAVING clause is used along with GROU BY for filtering queries using aggregate values.

 Here are some MySQL aggregate functions which are explained below: